Statics

 Beam Analysis

-Beams are fundamental structural elements that resist bending.
+Beams are structural elements that resist bending.

 Simply Supported Beam